 lemon garlic marinade for chicken in a glass bowl.

-If time allows it, marinate for 15 minutes or longer in the fridge.
+If time allows, marinate in the fridge for 15 minutes or longer.

 Roast for 35- 40 minutes, or until a thermometer inserted in the chicken reads 165° F, and the potatoes are tender.
 Halfway through the baking process, carefully flip the chicken and potatoes for even cooking